alshedivat/al-folio/_posts/2021-06-23-mri_multislice_time.md

 However, this is not the only drawback with regards to improved sampling rate.
 For my PhD thesis, I recorded a huge 17 subject big fMRI dataset with six 5min long functional recordings, at a temporal resolution of 600ms.
 And while preprocessing my data as usual, I suddenly stumbled over something rather unusual.

 The following three figures on the left show the recorded average signal activation throughout the brain (i.e. in the 'total volume' = TV), plus two of the six estimated motion parameters (rotation around x-axis = Rotation01; translation in z-direction = Translation03).
-And on the right you can see the corresponding frequency power spectrum.
+And on the right, you can see the corresponding frequency power spectrum.

 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/img/blog_slice_time1.png" data-zoomable width=600px>

-What is stricking is that all of these three methodds have a particular oscilation in the higher frequency of ~0.3 Hz.
-Which perfectly corresponds to the resporatory frequency (i.e. breathing) that people usually have in the fMRI scanner.
+What is striking is that all of these three methods have a particular oscillation in the higher frequency of ~0.3 Hz.
+Which perfectly corresponds to the respiratory frequency (i.e. breathing) that people usually have in the fMRI scanner.

 In other words, due to improved sampling rate through multi-slice acquisition, fMRI recording now was capable of recording nuance components such as respiratory or cardiac (at 1 to 1.7 Hz) signal (for more see [Viessman et al., 2018](https://www.sciencedirect.com/science/article/pii/S1053811918300132)).

 ## The problem

 While this might be nice to have, problems actually start arising when we preprocess such "temporal high-res" data as we normally would (see [Lindquist et al., 2019](https://onlinelibrary.wiley.com/doi/epdf/10.1002/hbm.24528)).
-If during the preprocessing we apply standard motion correction and potential temproal filtering with a low-pass filter, we might reintroduce previously cleaned noise components.
+If during the preprocessing we apply standard motion correction and potential temporal filtering with a low-pass filter, we might reintroduce previously cleaned noise components.

 To counter this issue, I developed a method that allows the orthogonal cleaning of such fMRI data with the effect of properly removing respiratory (and cardiac) artefacts.
-So let's take another look at the the three signal curves we had from before after we preprocessed the data with my new approach.
+So let's take another look at the three signal curves we had from before after we preprocessed the data with my new approach.

 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/img/blog_slice_time2.png" data-zoomable width=600px>

-The colored signal showes the cleaned signal, while the gray signal was the one from before the cleaning.
+The colored signal shows the cleaned signal, while the gray signal was the one from before the cleaning.
 As you can see, the noise component was nicely removed.

 ## The good